jamespooley/archived-jamespooley.github.io/about.md

 data-related problems, projects, and products with a strong econometric flavor.
 I like person-level data, latent variables, stochastic processes, Python, R, and functional programming.

-Away from the computer, I saw [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey, survived the 2017 Sunn O))) show at Knockdown Center, and can be seen dancing (poorly) in close proximity to
+Away from the computer, I saw [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey while sitting under under the
+[Bridge@Eastham Rake](https://www.youtube.com/watch?v=ZZ-BhuuCIUE), survived the 2017 Sunn O))) show at Knockdown Center, and can be seen dancing (poorly) in close proximity to
 Four Tet in [this](https://www.youtube.com/watch?v=yWstd3jDZIs) video.